 In terms of support, you'll get live chat, effective email support, and tons of written articles.
 The range isn't quite class-leading, but it's close.

-Amazon Prime Video can now be unblocked when you're outside your home country, and BBC Player and Disney+ are unblockable too.
+Amazon Prime Video can be accessed now when you’re outside your home country, and BBC Player and Disney+ are unblockable too.
 However, US Netflix is not.

 Number of servers: 700+

 Platforms supported: Windows, Mac, iOS, Android, QNAP, Blackphone, Anonabox, routers, smart TVs, Blackberry, Boxee, DD-WRT, AsusWRT, Synology NAS, OpenWRT

 Supported protocols: WireGuard, OpenVPN UDP, OpenVPN TCP, IKEv2, Chameleon

 Support: 24/7 live chat, email, knowledgebase